 Over the last decade, he has directed over a dozen shorts and web episodes, exploring both naturalistic and stylised genre work.
 He is passionate about female-driven work, stories that explore underrepresented and unconventional characters.

-Sebastian has directed almost a dozen films that have screened internationally, including The Happiest Of My Life (2015), which was awarded Best Ozploitation Short Film at the American Grindhouse Film Festival and queer erotic thriller Candy Cravings (2013), which has been embraced by audiences in over two dozen festivals across the US, Europe and India.
+Festival highlights: The Happiest Of My Life (2015), awarded Best Ozploitation Short at the American Grindhouse Film Festival, and queer erotic thriller Candy Cravings (2013), screened in over 25+ festivals across the US, Europe and India.

 Psychological arthouse horror Carved Into Flesh (2019) is still enjoying a successful festival run, screening this year at the Atlantic Bridge Film Festival & Aphelion Film Festival.